artificialbutter/betterPiP/README.md

 4. Enable Developer Mode.
 5. Drag the folder you made anywhere on the page to import it (do not delete the folder afterwards).

+# Firefox
+1. Firefox Has PiP Built In

 <!-- USAGE EXAMPLES -->
 ## Supported Sites